A

 Green Building

 A structure designed to be environmentally responsible and resource-efficient throughout its life cycle.
 In risk management, these buildings may present unique appraisal or valuation considerations due to specialized materials or systems.
-For more information on green construction and its challenges, click here.

 Indirect Loss